 The NASA Nebraska Space Grant Fellowship Program funds students to engage in the following types of activities related to aerospace:

-- NASA-sponsored activity participation such as Lunabotics competition, etc.;
+• NASA-sponsored activity participation such as Robotic Mining Competition, etc.;

 Fellowships are limited to U.S. Citizens.
 Graduate and undergraduate students are eligible to apply.
 Full-time and part-time students are eligible to apply.
 Underrepresented minorities and women are strongly encouraged to apply.
 Students must attend one of the institutions listed below during the entire timeframe of the fellowship (the fellowship may end in December):

-Applications are due May 15, 2013.
+Applications are due May 20, 2016.
 A statewide review committee will evaluate applications.
 These evaluations will be used to determine funding levels.
-If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in July 2013 as part of stage two.
+If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in June or July 2016 as part of the finalist competition.

 Fellowship Final Report